afcarl/environments/examples/env_design.md

 The ``__init__()`` method of an environment expects a `cfg` argument, which provides configuration parameters to the environment.
-If you call `Environment.__init__()`, it expects `cfg` to be a dictionnary or a `forest.Tree` instance.
-In the former case, it will be converted to a `forest.Tree` instance and set as the `self.cfg`.
+If you call `Environment.__init__()`, it expects `cfg` to be a dictionnary or a `scicfg.SciConfig` instance.
+In the former case, it will be converted to a `scicfg.SciConfig` instance and set as the `self.cfg`.

 #### `_execute`'s `meta` parameter
 The `_execute` command accepts an additional argument, `meta`.
 If not `None`, it